Assignment 3: Variants, records, modules, functional data structures

 dune

 files which work out of the box.
-You may add libraries to them if you would like, but we don’t expect you to need to.
+You may add libraries to them if you would like, but you should not need to.

 Resources